uon-language/specification/spec.md

 | Python     | http://github.com/uon-language/py-uon | TBD    |
 | PHP        | -                                     | TBD    |

+### Parser

+UON Parser aims to be very fast so it relies on two passes:

+* Rough pass to identify the base structure of the document.
+A PreParsed object is created with the original text content and a dictionary of `Element` which have
+  * start position
+  * end position
+  * identified type (if identified)
+  * object, the parsed object when available
+  * The idea is to not descend through all the tree.
+Long and complex strings can be parsed at a glance by just looking at the first non-escaped closing `"`.
+The preparsed scalar.
+    * The type is identified so we have `(0, 32, 'int')`
+    * The type isn't identified yet so we have `(0, 32, None)`
+    * The type can only be a list of some types `(0, 32, ('int', 'float'))`
+* Second pass
+  * The Object representation is built from the first pass but it is built on request.

 ## Syntax Highlight and support in text editors

 I believe *UON* will only be used by others when its syntax is fully supported by the major text editors.
 This chapter will be removed from this specification when released...